London is a must-see destination for many travelers. If you only have a few days to visit, here’s how you should spend 4 days in London!

 Just go see it for yourself, come back and tell me about it, and I’ll try really hard not to say “I told you so.”

-We both vowed to stop using the elevators and escalators back home (and not just because I’m still a little afraid of escalators).
+We both vowed to stop using the elevators and escalators back home.

 Here are some dishes you absolutely have to try while in London:

-- Beans on Toast – For whatever reason, beans on toast seems to be a popular topic on Twitter lately.
-I suck at Twitter, so I’m not really sure what that’s all about, but if you see beans with toast on a menu just order it and give it a try.
+Beans on Toast – If you see beans with toast on a menu just order it and give it a try.
 It’s oddly delicious.

-- Tea – We drank SO MUCH TEA.
-Tea in the morning, tea in the evening, tea at suppertime… oh, crap, that’s the old Bagel Bites jingle.
-Anyway, I take my tea with two sugars and milk.
+Tea – We drank SO MUCH TEA.
+Tea in the morning, tea in the evening, tea at suppertime.
+I take my tea with a sugar and milk.
 And biscuits (which are what we call cookies).